anishrao/anishrao/README.md

 Hey, I am Anish!
 - 🧪 Researcher at the University of Fribourg, Switzerland
 - 🔬 I work at the intersection of **DNA origami, plasmonics, and nanomaterials**
-- 🤖 I am passionate about **non-equilibrium systems, automation, and nanoparticle based sensing and catalysis**
+- 🤖 I am passionate about **non-equilibrium systems, automation, nanoparticle based sensing and catalysis**

 > **Motto:** _"Automate experiments, not curiosity."_ 🚀